TJ Friedl Preview, Player Props: Reds vs. Cardinals

 TJ Friedl At The Plate

-- Among qualified batters in baseball, he ranks 21st in batting average, 35th in on-base percentage, and 42nd in slugging.
+- Among the qualifying hitters in MLB action, he ranks 23rd in batting average, 33rd in on-base percentage, and 45th in slugging.

-- Friedl is batting .389 with three homers during his last outings and is riding a nine-game hitting streak.
+- Friedl will look to extend his 10-game hitting streak.
+He's batting .333 with two homers in his last games.

-- He has scored in 41.2% of his games this year, with two or more runs scored in 11.0%.
+- Friedl has had at least one RBI in 32.8% of his games this season (45 of 137), with two or more RBI 13 times (9.5%).
+He has also been responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.